Predicting The Future Ain’t Easy

 What is Content Marketing?

 Before we start predicting the future of content marketing, let’s first define what it is.
 Content marketing is a particular type of marketing strategy that involves the creation and distribution of content that is valuable and relevant to a target audience.
-This is done through a variety of channels including, but not limited to, videos, social media, eBooks, case studies, email newsletters, webinars, and blog posts.
+This is done through a variety of channels including, but not limited to, videos, social media, eBooks, case studies, email newsletters, webinars, and content on your website or blog.

 When it comes to measuring success, content marketing employs a data-driven approach to continually optimize and improve metrics such as website traffic, engagement, social media shares, leads generated, conversions, and revenue.